-You have four security configuration options for an AHB Slave interface:
+You have four security configuration options for an AHB slave interface.
+The following table describes each AHB slave interface security configuration option.

-Table 2-15 AHB Slave interface security configuration options
+Table 2-17 AHB Slave interface security configuration options

 Configuration option Description Pin HNONSEC pin exists and passes the security attribute.
-Programmable HSNI contains a software programmable register to set the Security attribute for requests from this slave interface.
+Programmable HSNI contains a software programmable register to set the security attribute for requests from this slave interface.
 If the register bit is set to 1, then the request is Non-secure and if the bit is set to 0, then the request is Secure.
-See HSNI_CTRL on page 3-223 register.
+See HSNI_CTRL on page 3-232 register.
 Always Secure At build time all requests which originate from this slave interface are marked as Secure.
 Always Non-secure At build time all requests which originate from this slave interface are marked as Non-secure.

-You also have four security configuration options for an AHB Master interface:
+You also have four security configuration options for an AHB master interface.
+The following table describes the AHB master interface security configuration options.

-Table 2-16 AHB Master interface security configuration options
+Table 2-18 AHB master interface security configuration options

 Configuration option Description Pin HNONSEC pin exists and passes the security attribute to the downstream slave.
 Programmable The HMNI contains a software programmable register to set the security attribute of the assets in the downstream slave.
 If the register bit is set to 1, then the downstream slave is Non-secure.
 If the register bit is set to 0, then the downstream slave is Secure.
-See HMNI_CTRL on page 3-241 register.
+See HMNI_CTRL on page 3-250 register.
 Always Secure Only Secure transactions access components that are attached to this master interface.
 Always Non-secure Both Secure and Non-secure transactions access components that are attached to this master interface.